Will-Ma-02/Snake-Around-The-World/Pyception/README.md

 more about how I designed this game, I will be releasing more details soon!

 ## Pyception! · A Tutorial
 With that out of the way, let me show you how to play the game.
-Rules
+If you're unfamiliar with the rules for snake, they are as follows:
+1. You control a snake whihc moves in a certain direction that can be changed using the arrow keys.
+2. Every time you eat food, your score goes up by 1 and the snake grows 1 unit longer.
+3. If you hit a wall (any of the edges) or eat yourself (your head touches your tail), it's game over.
+The goal of the game is to get the highest score possible while not hitting a wall or eating yourself.